nuagenetworks/topology-collector/README.md

 2. Network connectivity from the Ansible host to each compute node
 3. Passwordless ssh configured from the Ansible host to each compute node

+## Assumptions
+1. The interfaces you care about are currently `UP` as reported by the command `ip addr`
+2. The VFs for the interfaces you care about are listed in the directory /sys/class/net/<interface>/device/

 ## Input variables

 1. List of compute host names or IP addresses (Stretch goal: Obtain compute information from OS Nova.)